LATINX NEW PLAY FESTIVAL

 Directed by Vanessa Duron

 Denise returns to her family home unannounced for the 25th birthday of her little brother, Carlos.
 Her family is less than thrilled to see her even though they haven’t seen her in over a year.
 While she’s been away, she missed a ton of family chisme, yet she’s been the center of their gossip.
-Dad just wants to enjoy some fútbol on TV without interruption.
+Dad just wants to enjoy his fútbol on TV with his family.
 Mom and her older sister, Angelica, are hoping for a calm, quiet day.
 The family sits together to watch a Sunday morning soccer game while they each try to find their own peace.

 Artist Bios